jmcantrell/node-postgres-migrator/README.md

 Each migration is run in a database transaction.
 Any errors encountered are left uncaught and migration ceases at that point.
-Migrations completed previously are left applied, and once the error is corrected, `migrator.migrate` can be run again and migration will continue from the last migration that was successfully applied.
+Migrations completed previously are left applied, and once the error is corrected, `migrator.apply` can be run again and migration will continue from the last migration that was successfully applied.

 Each migrator instance represents a directory of migration files.
 If